 Mix ingredients.
 Cook and stir on low heat for 3 minutes or until it forms a ball.
 Cool completely before storing in a sealable plastic bag.

-This one works nicely, but the color is more of a pale cream.
-If you don't need to make white, it should work fine.
+This one works nicely, but the color is more pale cream than white.
+If you don't need white play dough, this will work fine.

 Least favorite: Kool-Aid Gluten Free Play Dough